peter88213/nvhelp-en/source/file_menu.rst

 The project lock status is persistent.
 This is achieved by automatically creating a lock file named ``.LOCK.<project name>.novx#``.
-If you delete this file while *noveltree* is not running, the project will be unlocked upon next start.
+If you delete this file while *novelibre* is not running, the project will be unlocked upon next start.